CCALI/a2jdocker/README.md

 You can use the uploader demo tool at `/a2j-viewer/viewer/` to upload guides published from author or simply unzip the guide to `public_html/a2j-viewer/guides`

 ### Code
 The if run with the link generated with the upload tool the `default` interview will use `public_html/a2j-viewer/viewer/answers.php` to process posted answers.
 Feel free to edit or change this code as you wish.
+Any php code in `public_html` and subdirectories is runnable.

 ## More info